Dhara-Gohil/Wonderland/README.md

-# Wonderland
+# Wonderland / Airbnb Clone

-A sleek Airbnb clone for seamless property booking and listing with a user-friendly design.
-Built for efficiency, accessibility, and a smooth user experience.
+A sleek and responsive Airbnb clone that allows users to seamlessly book and list properties.
+Designed with efficiency and accessibility in mind for an exceptional user experience.